With Ears to Hear

 What should I expect to hear?

-Why does what my pastor says in the sermon matter?
+Why does the sermon matter?

 If you find yourself asking these questions,